cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 #### [Database Schema](#database-schema)

-One of the challenges when implementing this solution is how to design a database schema that can be suitable to return responses that are equivalent to the existing endpoints but at the same time offers flexibility in returning customized responses in the future.
+One of the challenges when implementing this solution is how to design a database schema that can be suitable to return responses that are equivalent to the existing CometBFT JSONRPC endpoint but at the same time offers flexibility in returning customized responses in the future.

 Currently, CometBFT uses an abstraction layer from [cometbft-db](https://github.com/cometbft/cometbft-db) in order to support multiple embedded databases.
 These databases store data as key-value pairs using a byte array datatype, for example to set a value for a key: